petrmiculek/Face_Presentation_Attack_Detection/notes.md

 doing:

+* compare explanations of two different models

+* verify training runs after training loop simplification
+* verify evaluation runs with unified load_model

 * lime:
   * just call it #DONE#
+  * generate many
+  *
+* many-run script can create run_x.sh files + finished files

 ############################## HOT

 ############################## HOT

+* pred_hwc_np uses F.softmax - is it correct?
+Why is it not used in the training?
+What comes out of the model?
+* It should be easy to make EfficientNet produce its one-to-last layer embeddings.

 * rose_youtu has 'Genuine', siw-m has 'Live'
 * siw-m